The Book Review

 The world's top authors and critics join host Pamela Paul and editors at The New York Times Book Review to talk about the week's top books, what we're reading and what's going on in the literary world.

-And we're back!
-Happy new year, readers.
-On this week’s episode, Gilbert Cruz and Joumana Khatib talk about some of the upcoming books they’re most anticipating over the next several months.
+Summer arrives just over a month from now.
+On this week’s episode, Gilbert Cruz talks with Joumana Khatib about some of the books they're most looking forward to.